 Internet cafés generally tend to evoke a broad range of emotions as varied as the cafés themselves.
-Nostalgia for those who remember the bulky non-flat monitors; delight for those who encounter these cafés in tiny hamlets in the middle of nowhere; amazement for those who witness a vast space filled with dozens of computers, all of them occupied; fear for those who happened to walk into a place that pretends to be an internet café while in fact, youd prefer not to know what businesses are being run from the computers installed there; and contempt – for cafés in your neighbourhood.
+Nostalgia for those who remember the bulky non-flat monitors; delight for those who encounter these cafés in tiny hamlets in the middle of nowhere; amazement for those who witness a vast space filled with dozens of computers, all of them occupied; a sense of community for those who can hear their mothertongue spoken, disorientation for those who don't; and contempt – for cafés in your neighbourhood.

 Berlin-based artist Aram Bartholl has sensed this (or experienced these emotions himself) and found a great way to satisfy the curiosity of those who never go to internet cafés.
 In the spring of 2010, he announced: “net.art never died!
 It just moved to your local Internet shop!
 Come and join the party!”
 The idea behind his “Speed Show” was to rent all or most of the computers in an internet café and display works by various net artists on the café’s monitors, one artwork per computer.
 The media art crowd was finally given a good reason to visit an internet café – not a fancy one but a regular place around the corner.
 Visitors may close these windows and browse the web, a very proper and classic net art solution.
 (Incidentally, this is how the 1997 Ars Electronica exhibition of net art and many other shows around that time were organised.)